Palaemon affinis: Distribution and habitat

-Although previously thought to be present in many other countries, the species is now only known to occur in New Zealand.
-However, it has been noted that some specimens in the subantarctic islands and Australia may also be Palaemon affinis.
-It has been suggested that prey abundance is the main factor controlling the distribution of P. affinis.
+P. affinis constitutes the most common type of prawn in the intertidal zone in the North and South Islands of New Zealand.
+They can be found at depths of up to 300 m at water temperatues of 16°-20°C. Although previously thought to be present in many other countries, the species is now considered to occur in New Zealand only.
+However, it has been suggested that some specimens from the subantarctic islands and Australia may also be Palaemon affinis.